-According to the report by Check Point Research (CPR), scammers are placing ads at the top of Google Search that imitates popular wallet brands, such as Phantom and MetaMask, to trick users into giving up their wallets passphrase and private key.
+According to the Check Point Research (CPR) report, scammers are placing ads at the top of Google Search that imitates popular wallet brands, such as Phantom and MetaMask, to trick users into giving up their wallet’s passphrase and private key.

 “In a matter of days, we witnessed the theft of hundreds of thousands of dollars worth of crypto.
 We estimate that over $500k worth of crypto was stolen this past weekend alone,” Oded Vanunu, Head of Products Vulnerabilities Research at Check Point, said in a statement.